fredrikfritte/solus/README.md

 ## Want a package in Solus official repo ?

-Make a packagerequest at <http://dev.solus-project.com/> or support the opened task (see below)
+Make a package request at <http://dev.solus-project.com/> or support the opened task (see below)

 If the Solus dev team is interested, I'll provide a patch to them.